wp-plugins/social-media-followers-counter/readme.txt

 == Description ==

-A social media follower counter and custom text display plugin : this plugin currently fetch likes of Facebook page, followers of Twitter, circles of Google Plus, subscribers of Youtube and followers of Dribbble.
+A social media follower counter and custom text display plugin : This plugin currently fetch likes of Facebook page, followers of Twitter, circles of Google Plus, subscribers of Youtube and followers of Dribbble.
 Comes packed with icon sprites and offers a neat display of the statistics .
 It is easy to setup and convenient to use .

 == Installation ==